-In 2023, Valencia celebrates the one-hundred-year anniversary of his death.
-On this occasion, the Museum of Fine Arts of Valencia will organize two temporary exhibitions dedicated to Sorolla.
+In 2023, Valencia is commemorating the centenary of Sorolla’s death.
+To mark this significant milestone, the Museum of Fine Arts in Valencia will host two special exhibitions dedicated to the painter.

 Once you are familiar with Sorolla’s whimsical works, you’ll be surprised how often he will come to mind while strolling along Valencia’s beaches.